tech-advantage/edc-help-viewer/README.md

 + **`displayFirstDocInsteadOfToc`**: Set this property as true if you want to display the first Document when you click on a chapter.

-+ **"fullHeightRightSidebarOnMobile"**: Set this property as true if you want display the right sidebar with a full height background instead of floating links box
++ **`fullHeightRightSidebarOnMobile`**: Set this property as true if you want display the right sidebar with a full height background instead of floating links box

 ## Logos and style customization